Godot scene importer¶

 Blender has built-in COLLADA support, but it does not work properly for the needs of game engines and should not be used as is.

 Godot provides a Blender plugin that will correctly export COLLADA scenes for use in Godot.
+It does not work in Blender 2.8 or newer, but there are plans to update it in the future.

 Exporting ESCN files from Blender¶

 The most powerful one, called godot-blender-exporter.
 It uses a .escn file, which is kind of another name for a .tscn file (Godot scene file); it keeps as much information as possible from a Blender scene.
+However, it is considered experimental.

 The ESCN exporter has a detailed document describing its functionality and usage.